 Property taxes include amounts levied against all real, public utility and tangible personal property (used in business) located in the School District.
-Real property tax revenue received in calendar 2005 represents collections of calendar year 2004 taxes.
-Real property taxes received in calendar year 2005 were levied after April 1, 2004, on the assessed value listed as of January 1, 2004, the lien date.
+Real property tax revenue received in calendar 2006 represents collections of calendar year 2005 taxes.
+Real property taxes received in calendar year 2006 were levied after April 1, 2005, on the assessed value listed as of January 1, 2005, the lien date.
 Assessed values for real property taxes are established by State law at thirty-five percent of appraised market value.
 Real property taxes are payable annually or semi-annually.
 If paid annually, payment is due December 31; if paid semi-annually, the first payment is due December 31 with the remainder payable by June 20.
 Under certain circumstances, State statute permits alternate payment dates to be established.

-Public utility property tax revenue received in calendar 2005 represents collections of calendar year 2004 taxes.
-Public utility real and tangible personal property taxes received in calendar year 2005 became a lien December 31, 2003, were levied after April 1, 2004 and are collected in 2005 with real property taxes.
+Public utility property tax revenue received in calendar 2006 represents collections of calendar year 2005 taxes.
+Public utility real and tangible personal property taxes received in calendar year 2006 became a lien December 31, 2004, were levied after April 1, 2005 and are collected in 2006 with real property taxes.
 Public utility real property is assessed at thirty-five percent of true value; public utility tangible personal property currently is assessed at varying percentages of true value.

-Tangible personal property tax revenue received during calendar 2005 (other than public utility property) represents the collection of 2005 taxes.
-Tangible personal property taxes received in calendar year 2005 were levied after April 1, 2004, on the value as of December 31, 2004.
-Tangible personal property is currently assessed at twenty-five percent of true value for capital assets and twenty-three percent of true value for inventory.
+Tangible personal property tax revenue received during calendar 2006 (other than public utility property) represents the collection of 2006 taxes.
+Tangible personal property taxes received in calendar year 2006 were levied after April 1, 2005, on the value as of December 31, 2005.
+In prior years, tangible personal property was assessed at twenty-five percent of true value for capital assets and twenty-three percent of true value for inventory.
+The tangible personal property tax is being phased out - the assessment percentage for all property including inventory for 2006 is 18.75 percent.
+This will be reduced to 12.5 percent for 2007, 6.25 percent for 2008 and zero for 2009.
 Payments by multi-county taxpayers are due September 20.
 Single county taxpayers may pay annually or semi-annually.
 If paid annually, payment is due April 30; if paid semi-annually, the first payment is due April 30, with the remainder payable by September 20.
 Tangible personal property taxes paid by April 30 are usually received by the School District prior to June 30.